justinlovelace/justinlovelace.github.io/index.md

     </tr>
    <tr>
         <td valign="top"><strong>[May 2020]</strong></td>
-        <td> I graduated from Texas A&M University with a BS in Computer Science and a Minor in Mathematics.
+        <td> I graduated from Texas A&M University with a B.S. in Computer Science and a Minor in Mathematics.
 I'm excited to continue my education as a Master's student at Carnegie Mellon University next Fall!
         </td>
     </tr>
        <tr>